 What makes Void Balaur’s attacks particularly noteworthy is the often-lofty status of its targets.
 While the threat actor has been known to offer its services to a more general audience — as seen in its online advertisements in the underground — research from groups such as eQualit.ie and Amnesty International show that Void Balaur is likely also involved in attacks against higher profile victims, ranging from human rights activists and journalists to politicians and even presidential candidates.
 One of the group’s more notable campaigns involved attacks that targeted the private email addresses of government officials and politicians in an Eastern European country in September 2021.

 Living up to its cybermercenary label, Void Balaur does not limit itself to the geopolitical scene.
 Organizations that have access to a large amount of private information are also frequent victims of the group.
 These targets belong to different industries such as the telecommunications, retail, financial, medical, and even the biotech sectors.
 Organizational leaders and employees that are heavily involved with the company’s core business are among the threat actor’s favored targets, since these individuals will likely have access to the kind of information the group seeks.

 Curtailing cybermercenary attacks

-Given what we’ve seen of cybermercenaries like Void Balaur, it is likely that these groups have access to a large number of tools and infrastructure that allows them to launch attacks even against prominent individuals and organisations.
-However, this does not mean that practising and implementing the right security safeguards will not help in defending against cybermercenary attacks.
-The following security best practices can help both individuals and organisations thwart cybermercenary attacks (and cyberattacks in general):
+Given what we’ve seen of cybermercenaries like Void Balaur, it is likely that these groups have access to a large number of tools and infrastructure that allows them to launch attacks even against prominent individuals and organizations.
+However, this does not mean that practicing and implementing the right security safeguards will not help in defending against cybermercenary attacks.
+The following security best practices can help both individuals and organizations thwart cybermercenary attacks (and cyberattacks in general):

 - Employ the services of a reputable provider that places high priority on security.